veducha/recipes/README.md

 ## ADDING IMAGES
 Thanks to a suggestion from @mpember, if you have a `jpg` image with the same filename as your recipe, it will automatically be added!
-Using images of dimensions 1200x400 for consistency.
+Preferably using images of dimensions 1200x400 for consistency (though not enforced by the code).

 For example: `aloo-matar.md` will automatically display `images/aloo-matar.jpg`.